 Days later, I went to get out some of the eggs.
 The eggs that were closest to the broken egg (which was long gone) were all stuck in the egg container.
 Despite trying to remove them from the carrier, some of them didn’t seem to budge.
 I ended up having to tear apart some of the carrier just to get them out.
 I’m frugal—what can I say?
 They weren’t broken; it was because of the nearby broken egg that we had this situation.

 Just as the broken egg spilled out over some of the neighboring eggs, so our sin can spill out and impact the lives of those around us.
 Often we think that going against what God intends will only impact us, yet we are terribly wrong.
 Again and again in the Bible, we read about not being yoked with foreigners.
 Why do we read this so much?
 If we are closely connected with those who are not followers of God, we will find ourselves drawn away.
 We stick with who we are around.
-When we hang around long enough with a person, we find that we being to carry the consequences of their sin.
+When we hang around long enough with a person, we find that we begin to carry the consequences of their sin.
 Today, ask the Spirit to reveal anything or anyone stuck to your life.
 Be open to what you are shown.
 Remember, there are times you are the broken egg, and times you are the egg next to the broken egg.

 “Do not be deceived: ‘Bad company ruins good morals.’” – 1 Corinthians 15:33 [ESV]